Skip to main content

 Finance Degree Courses

 FIN 370.
-Student Investment Fund I. 1 Credit.
+Student Investment Fund I. 3 Credits.

 FIN 360.
 Capital Market Financing and Investment Strategies.
 3 Credits.

 Covers analysis and procedures for implementing particular financing and investment plans in financial markets.
 Includes financing and investment through commercial banks, investment banks, pension funds, venture capital sources, insurance companies and limited partnerships.
-Prerequisites: FIN 310; Sophomore, Junior or Senior Standing; declared CoBPA majors only.
+Prerequisite: FIN 310; Sophomore, Junior or Senior Standing; declared CoBPA majors only.
 F,S.

 MGMT 300.
 Principles of Management.
 3 Credits.

 This course provides a survey of the traditional functions of management with primary emphasis on planning, organizing, controlling, and leading.
 This emphasis involves coverage of managerial decision making, leadership, motivation, interpersonal communication, staffing human resources, and organizational structure, design, and change and development.
 Additional topics include the history of managerial thought, management information systems, international management, and business ethics and social responsibility.
-Prerequisites or corequisites: A total of 30 or more credit hours, including courses in progress.
+Corequisite: A total of 30 or more credit hours, including courses in progress.
 F,S.

 FIN 321.
 Real Estate Finance and Investment.
 3 Credits.